 Amherst takes great care to review every application thoroughly.
 Each application is read by at least two admission deans before being presented to the Admission Committee for discussion.
 In evaluating your application, we pay closest attention to your:

 - quality of writing as demonstrated in your essays, writing supplement, testing and recommendations;

+Amherst uses a holistic approach to the review of application materials to develop a multi-dimensional perspective of the applicant.
 We give the greatest weight to your academic transcript.
 The rigor of the courses you’ve taken, the quality of your grades and the consistency with which you’ve worked over four years give us the clearest indication of how well you will do at Amherst.
-While there is no specific set of secondary school classes required for admission, the most competitive applicants have pursued the strongest program of study available at the secondary level—typically including four years of study in English, math, science, social studies and foreign language—and have achieved the highest levels of academic performance.
-Standardized tests also play an important role in helping us evaluate you in comparison to students taught in very different secondary schools.
+While there is no specific set of secondary school classes required for admission, most successful applicants have pursued the strongest program of study available at their secondary school—typically including four years of study in English, math, science, social studies and foreign language—and have achieved the highest levels of academic performance.
 Recommendations, the quality of your writing, and extra- and co-curricular accomplishments also help us draw fine distinctions among very talented applicants.

 IB, AP and College Courses

 If you have taken International Baccalaureate, Advanced Placement or college courses during secondary school, we view this as significant evidence of your academic ambition, accomplishment and preparation.
 However, we do not accept such courses for credit or advanced standing, although some Amherst academic departments will allow you to forego introductory-level courses in areas in which you have already completed rigorous work.